katzer/cordova-plugin-local-notifications/README.md

 3. I am aware of the growing number of open issues and pull.
 Therefore, there's a new ticket template that can be found [here][ticket_template].
 For every new issue please add an filled template.
 That will help rwillett and me to faster response to your issue.
 If you ignore this template, we'll ignore your issue.

+__UPDATE (22.05.2017)__ I've released v0.8.5 with contains the code from ios10 branch as it is.
+I will start working on a new major version while dropping support for older SDKs.
+I will try to include all you PRs.

 Thanks for using my plugin and for your support!</br>
 Sebastián Katzer